bandprotocol/bandchain-docs/docs/node-validators/04-grogu-and-bothan.md

 Therefore, we have developed [Bothan](#bothan) to help validators to automatically query data from data providers, then Grogu to submit the result to fulfill the Price Stream.

 Grogu's execution flow consists of the following steps
-1. Querying chain on current feeds, validator status and its latest submitted prices.
+1. Query chain on current feeds, validator status and its latest submitted prices.
-2. Getting prices of required signals from Bothan.
+2. Get prices of required signals from Bothan.
-3. Calculating on which signals are required to be updated.
+3. Calculate on which signals are required to be updated.
 4. Collect price data and store in local pending list.
 5. Pack price data and send to BandChain.